chef/monitoring-integration-automate/prometheus/Prometheus_Monitor_configuration_and_alerting.md

-# Metrics Configuration and Alerting
+# Metrics and AlertManager Configuration

 ## Enabling and Configuring Metrics